This project uses masks to help create more complex terrains. Here, we will create a crater landform.

 Masks can also be converted into terrains with the help of the Constant Elevation node, which can be guided by a mask.

-Select Help > Samples to open your local folder where the samples are installed.
+Select Help > Samples to access the sample project.

 We begin by designing the main shape of our landscape.
 We want to create a crater, so we use a Circular symmetry node to let us to shape a radial form easily.